-The notion of Child abuse is not given front stage discussion due to the fact that such societal issues are often associated with the third world and developing countries.
+The notion of Child abuse is not given front-stage discussion because such societal issues are often associated with the third world and developing countries.
 It is published knowledge however that large numbers of children in the country are becoming casualties of perpetrators of violence against children.
-The victimization and enslavement of children usually occurs in form of kidnappings, violent attacks, sexual abuse, and online predators.
-Child trafficking, which is the most common form of Child abuse is the mistreatment of children for economic or sexual purposes, The U.S Department of Justice has referred to Child trafficking as the process of obtaining or manipulating a minor for the purpose of commercial sex act.
+The victimization and enslavement of children usually occur in form of kidnappings, violent attacks, sexual abuse, and online predators.
+Child trafficking, which is the most common form of Child abuse is the mistreatment of children for economic or sexual purposes, The U.S. Department of Justice has referred to Child trafficking as the process of obtaining or manipulating a minor for the commercial sex act.
 The Offenders of this crime are called ‘pimps’.
 Victims of these illicit acts may be forced into all kinds of tasks and situations that discountenance their childhood such as illegal adoption, early marriage, prostitution, etc.

 The Federal Bureau of Investigations has initiated a Crimes against Children program which is aimed at:

 - Gathering the necessary resources needed to tackle the threat of child exploitation that falls within the jurisdiction of the FBI

 - To help in the discovery, and recovery of casualties of child victimization

 - To create a positive professional working relationship with other local and international law enforcement agencies to battle child exploitation.

 The Bureau has prioritized the investigation of the following child Maltreatment cases: